Large-scaled gurnard

 The large-scaled gurnard (Lepidotrigla cavillone) is a species of marine, demersal ray-finned fish from the family Triglidae, the gurnards and sea robins.
 It is found in the eastern Atlantic Ocean and the Mediterranean Sea.

 Taxonomy

 The large-scaled gurnard was first formally described as Trigla cavillone in 1801 by the French naturalist Bernard Germain Étienne de La Ville-sur-Illon, comte de Lacépède with the type locality given as the Mediterranean Sea.
 In 1860 the German-born British herpetologist and ichthyologist Albert Günther described a new genus, Lepidotrigla and in 1919 the American ichthyologist David Starr Jordan designated Trigla aspera as its type species.
-Trigla aspera had been described in 1829 by the French zoologist Georges Cuvier but was is now considered to be a junior synonym of Lacépède's Trigla cavillone.
+Trigla aspera had been described in 1829 by the French zoologist Georges Cuvier but is now considered to be a junior synonym of Lacépède's Trigla cavillone.
 The specific name cavillone was the common name for this fish along France's southern coast and derives from caville or cheville both of which mean "peg" or "plug".